adamsussman/flask-pydantic-api/README.md

 `@pydantic_api` accepts the following parameters:

-* `name`: str - Name for this operation that will be used in the OpenAPI schema
+* `name`: str - Name for this operation that will be used as the `summary` field in the OpenAPI schema
+* `description`: str - Longer description for this operation that will be used as the `description` field in the OpenAPI schema
 * `Tags`: List[str] - Tags that will be used for this operation in the OpenAPI schema
 * `success_status_code`: int = 200 - HTTP Status code that will be used on successful response
 * `success_status_code_by_response_model`: Dict[Type[BaseModel], int] = None - If the return type of the method is a Union of multiple BaseModels, this dict can map those models to specific status codes